translation

 • Magyar

-Meanwhile, 1,316 companies went bankrupt during this period, accounting for 0.19% of all "Reiwa" companies.
-In particular, 691 companies went bankrupt in 2022, the highest number ever recorded, accounting for 7.6% of all bankruptcies that year.
-The reasons for bankruptcy are attributed to failures in financial management in industries sensitive to economic fluctuations, such as the service sector, as well as failures in initial strategies for newly established businesses.
+Meanwhile, during the same period, 1,316 companies went bankrupt, accounting for 0.19% of all "Reiwa" era companies.
+Notably, 2022 saw the highest number of bankruptcies at 691, representing a year-on-year increase and 7.6% of all corporate bankruptcies that year.
+The reasons behind these failures are analyzed as stemming from difficulties in managing funds, particularly in industries sensitive to economic fluctuations like the service sector, along with initial strategy failures among newly established businesses.

-Through March 2023, the service sector had the highest number of bankruptcies at 626 (47.6%), likely due to low entry barriers leading to poor management.
-Overall, it appears that a significant number of companies have faced difficulties from the start of their business operations, impacted by the economic recession caused by the COVID-19 pandemic.
+Among the cumulative number of bankruptcies up to March 2023, the service sector and related industries accounted for the largest share with 626 cases (47.6%), which is believed to be due to low barriers to entry leading to poor management.
+Overall, a significant number of these failures appear to be related to companies that struggled from the initial stages of establishment amidst the economic downturn caused by the COVID-19 pandemic.

 durumis AI News Japan